List of Boston Red Sox first-round draft picks: History

-Since the institution of the MLB draft in 1965, the Red Sox have selected 78 players in the first round, through the 2020 MLB draft.
+Since the institution of the MLB draft in 1965, the Red Sox have selected 79 players in the first round, through the 2025 MLB draft.
 Some of the selections have been compensatory or supplementary picks.
 These additional picks are provided when a team loses a particularly valuable free agent in the prior off-season, or, more recently, if a team fails to sign a draft pick from the previous year.

 The primary position of each player drafted by the Red Sox in the first round, at the time they were selected, has been as follows:

-Of the pitchers selected, 12 have been left-handed and 23 have been right-handed.
-Eleven of the players came from high schools or universities in the state of California, while Texas and South Carolina follow with eight and six players, respectively.
+Of the 36 pitchers selected, 12 have been left-handed and 24 have been right-handed.

+There have been 13 players selected from high schools or universities in the state of California, while nine came from Texas schools and six came from South Carolina schools.
 The Red Sox have also drafted two players in the first round from outside the United States: Chris Reitsma (1996) from Canada, and Reymond Fuentes (2009) from Puerto Rico.

 Several of the team's first-round selections have gone on to win notable awards.
 Nomar Garciaparra (1994 draft) won the Rookie of the Year Award with the Red Sox in 1997.
 Jim Rice (1971), Roger Clemens (1983), and Mo Vaughn (1989) each won a Most Valuable Player Award with the team.
 Clemens also won three Cy Young Awards with the Red Sox and another four with other teams for a total of seven, more than any other pitcher in MLB history.
 Clay Buchholz (2005) threw a no-hitter, the 17th in Red Sox franchise history, in his second major league start, tying him with Wilson Álvarez for the second-fastest no-hitter by an MLB pitcher.
 Jim Rice is the only first-round pick of the Red Sox in the Baseball Hall of Fame, having been elected to the Hall during 2009 balloting.